Chs logo

 Weaknesses

-• TALENT: Limited AI and data science expertise in rural markets restricts internal capability development and innovation
+• TALENT: Limited AI expertise and data science capabilities internally

 Opportunities